bcTornado608/CopperEssentials/README.md

 Earlier versions and other servers will be added later

-Status: Alpha (0.3.0), not all planned functions are implemented
+Status: Beta (0.4.0), all planned functions are implemented

 ## What is this?
 Want to spend less time digging, spend more time building, fighting and having fun?